- Design-build (DB) project successfully delivered seven months ahead of schedule

 - Collaborative partnering with the owner and operations staff resulted in project savings of $5 million

-Services provided by CH2M on this project included preliminary and final design, architectural services, surveying, photogrammetric mapping, geotechnical investigations, environmental impact documentation, permitting support, public involvement, construction, and start-up services.
+Services provided by Jacobs on this project included preliminary and final design, architectural services, surveying, photogrammetric mapping, geotechnical investigations, environmental impact documentation, permitting support, public involvement, construction, and start-up services.

 Project Becomes A Showcase For Meeting Or Beating Standards

 Quality standards for the Twin Rock Pumping Station also met or exceeded CSU expectations.
-The pumps are currently operating at higher standards for vibrations than originally specified (approximately 50 percent less than allowable performance standards) and only require approximately 1 hour to start up.
+The pumps are currently operating at higher standards for vibrations than originally specified (approximately 50 percent less than allowable performance standards) and only require approximately one hour to startup.

 The new pumping station was designed and constructed to be 100 percent remotely operated, requiring only periodic maintenance.
 Each pump was also designed with adjustable-frequency drives (AFD), allowing speed adjustments from 50 to 110 percent.